Established 1954

 Cotter Trout Dock Guides

-than a fishing master.
-He also baits your hook,
+master.
+He also baits your hook, manages your

-manages your tackle, drives the boat, cooks and
+tackle, drives the boat, cooks and serves lunch and

 They know where to fish, how to fish, and what bait,

-lures or bait.
-We also have a number of great fly
+experts with lures or bait.
+We also have a number of

-fishing guides Some are both.
-They don't expect you
+great fly fishing guides Some are both.
+They don't

-to be an expert.
-For newcomers, these professionals
+expect you to be an expert.
+For newcomers, these

-will bait your hook, cast and take the fish off
+professionals will bait your hook, cast and take the

 Our guides conduct trips for the novice and the